khalid-hussain/shaheen/chap2.md

 The rulers of Cordova and Seville had remained under his treatment.
 When the Crown Prince of Castile injured himself severely after falling off his horse, Ferdinand sent for him.
-On the Crown Prince's recover, Ferdinand and Isabella offered him the post of Royal Physician but he refused and returned to Cordova.
-After two years, when he received a letter from Badr bin Mughira, he left his luxurious palace and gave priority to living with a mujahid in the forest.
+On the Crown Prince's recovery, Ferdinand and Isabella offered him the post of Royal Physician but he refused and returned to Cordova.
+After two years, when he received a letter from Badr bin Mughira, he left his luxurious palace and gave priority to living with a _mujāhid_ in the forest.

-Two months after the meeting with Al-Zefel, the ruler of Cordova, Abul Hassan, issued a secret decree and gave the custody of some of Cordova's bordering areas that were connected to the Frontier Falcon's mountains and forest, to Badr bin Mughira.
+Two months after the meeting with Al-Zeghel, the ruler of Cordova, Abul Hassan, issued a secret decree and gave the custody of some of Cordova's bordering areas that were connected to the Frontier Falcon's mountains and forest, to Badr bin Mughira.
 Badr bin Mughira did not get himself involved in the affairs